Student Life and Student Services

 - Meet with Volunteer Ambassadors to explore the volunteer opportunities available to them

-- Get answers to their questions about community engagement and strategic volunteering
+- Get answers to their questions about strategic volunteering

 - Participate in special events such as workshops and fairs